Lambda123Design/Generative-AI-Beginner-to-Pro-with-OpenAI-Azure-OpenAI-Notes/README.md

 And that’s it.
 With this demonstration, you now have a complete understanding of how to make API calls to Azure OpenAI using Python.
 Everything—from the environment setup, endpoint URL, API key, API version, and deployment—comes together here.

-# **No needed Notes for rest of the Course; They are all already what has been done for AWMS Working and AI Foundry Course, similar to create Index and retrieving data; Course is always with you; Refer it**
+# **No need Notes for rest of the Course; They are all already what has been done for AWMS Working and AI Foundry Course, similar to create Index and retrieving data; Course is always with you; Refer it**